pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 hope can help clarify our meaning here:

 - API breaking changes, or discussion thereof, could be a PDEP.
 For example:
-  - Value counts rename ([GH-49497][49497]).
-The scope does not justify a PDEP at first, but later a discussion about whether it should be executed as a breaking change or with deprecation emerges, which could benefit from a PDEP process.
+  - `value_counts` result rename ([GH-49497][49497]).
+The scope does not justify a PDEP at first, but later a discussion about whether it should be executed as a breaking change or with deprecation emerges, which could benefit from the PDEP process.
 - Adding new methods or parameters to an existing method typically will not require a PDEP for non-core features.
 For example:
   - Both `dropna(percentage)` ([GH-35299][35299]), and `Timestamp.normalize()` ([GH-8794][8794])